 Sewing the bra cup to the bra frame was particularly challenging because I was sewing a concave curve to a convex curve, and I was sewing them wrong-sides-together.
 I was glad I was able to watch Jenny do it five or six times before I did it myself.
 Jenny suggests sewing the cups to the frame with the frame facing up to avoid puckers which worked well.

 I misplaced my underwire channeling somewhere between home and the shop, so I had to stop my bra construction before adding the underwires.
 I hope I can find the channeling because Sew Sassy is way behind on shipping due to the demand for elastic!
 If I can’t find my channeling, my swimsuit progress will slow down.
-Luckily, I can put the bra aside, and sew the rest of the suit before incorporating the bra, so these blog posts and FB Live events can continue.
+Luckily, I can put the bra aside, and sew the rest of the suit before incorporating the bra, so these blog posts can continue.